aolney/sphero-mindwave-demo/README.md

 - You need their mac addresses.
 You can either get these from your bluetooth manager (double or right click the entry) or use `hcitool scan` to find the MAC addresses
 - Run `sudo rfcomm connect 0 <sphero address> 1`
 - Run `sudo rfcomm connect 1 <mindwave address> 1` in a different terminal
-- Run dotnet fake build in the project folder
+- Run `dotnet fake build` in the project folder.
+A faster version is `npm run dev`
 - Hit the `Run demo` button

 As long as the devices are connected to /dev/rfcomm0 and /dev/rfcomm1 respectively, both using channel 1, the demo project should connect to them.